How I became a certified Sommelier and the people of my London years

 |

-I must say that wine is a not only part of the culture and traditions in Bordeaux (or any other wine producing regions for that matter), it is indissociable from your everyday life when you live there: wine is part of your meal, part of your relaxing time, part of the landscape, part of the tourism attractions, part of these moments shared with family and friends, it brings people together and it is an excellent excuse for gatherings, interminable meals and endless conversations... so, what is not to love about wine?
+Wine is not only part of the culture and traditions in Bordeaux (or any other of France's wine-producing regions, for that matter), it is indissociable from your everyday life when you live there.
+Wine is part of your meal, part of your relaxing time, part of the landscape, part of the tourism attractions, and part of these moments shared with family and friends.
+Wine brings people together and is an excellent excuse for gatherings, interminable meals and endless conversations... so, what is not to love about wine?
 Nothing (in my humble opinion)...

-And to complement and insist a little more on the "sharing" part and the art of the table, to become a Sommelier you must be curious and open-minded, well-traveled and passionate, disciplined and willing to continuously learn and perfect your knowledge and skills about the constantly evolving subjects that wine and food are, then devote your time to others to provide an impeccable service, communicate your passion and share your knowledge on daily basis...
+To complement and insist a little more on the "sharing" part and the art of the table, to become a Sommelier, you must be curious and open-minded, well-travelled and passionate, disciplined and willing to continuously learn and perfect your knowledge and skills about the constantly evolving subjects that wine and food are, then devote your time to others to provide an impeccable service, communicate your passion and share your knowledge on a daily basis...

-I will never repeat it enough, to be a Sommelier you need, above all, patience and devotion, passion and dedication, open-mind and curiosity, the love for the art of the table, and for the art of the service, and the will to serve others and share your knowledge on daily basis.; and that whether you work for a restaurant, a "caviste" ("boutique" or "niche" wine retail store), a hotel, a supplier, a Negociant, a winery, a producer, a logistics company, an auction house, or whatever other positions you could access as a Sommelier.
+I will never repeat it enough: to be a Sommelier, you must have, above all, patience and devotion, passion and dedication, an open mind and curiosity, a love for the art of the table and for the art of the service, and the will to serve others and share your knowledge on a daily basis.
+And that whether you work for a restaurant, a "caviste" ("boutique" or "niche" wine retail store), a hotel, a supplier, a Negociant, a winery, a producer, a logistics company, an auction house, or whatever other positions in the wine industry which has a need for a Sommelier.

 My path to becoming a Sommelier